-Simon Yunes, Senior Application Scientist at Micromeritics, talks to AZoM about using the PID Effi Microactivity Reactor to measure the activity and selectivity of catalysts.
+In this interview, Simon Yunes, Senior Application Scientist at Micromeritics, talks to AZoM about using the Micromeritics Flow Reactor (FR) Series to measure the activity and selectivity of catalysts.

-Could you provide our readers with an overview of the PID Effi Microactivity Reactor and how it works?
+Could you provide our readers with an overview of the Micromeritics Flow Reactor and how it works?

-The Microactivity-Effi reactor is an automated, high-pressure, fixed-bed catalytic reactor that includes all valves and process layout inside a hot box to efficiently preheat reactants and to avoid condensation of volatile products.
+The Micromeritics Flow Reactor is an automated, high-pressure, fixed-bed catalytic reactor that includes all valves and process layout inside a hot box to efficiently preheat reactants and to avoid condensation of volatile products.
 This equipment has been designed as a universal basic instrument that can be modified; it features various configurations and options for upgrading the unit to meet the researcher requirements.

-oC) and valves inside the hot box, 3 mass flow controllers (MFCs), a micro-regulation pressure control system (up to 100 bar +/-0.1 bar standard), and a high-pressure liquid/gas separator with very low dead volume.
+The basic unit FR-100 includes the reactor (up to 800 oC) and valves inside the hot box, 3 mass flow controllers (MFCs), a micro-regulation pressure control system (up to 100 bar +/-0.1 bar standard), and an optional high-pressure liquid/gas separator with very low dead volume.
 All common elements are designed to work in continuous mode.
-A six-way valve makes it possible to bypass the reactor before a reaction starts while stabilization and feed analysis are taking place.
+An automatic six-way valve makes it possible to bypass the reactor before a reaction starts while stabilization and feed analysis are taking place.

-The main advantage of the Microactivity-Effi reactor is its reproducibility, a result of the patented control systems specially developed for this particular use.
+The main advantage of the FR-100 is its reproducibility, a result of the patented control systems specially developed for this particular use.

 Why is it important to test a new catalyst for activity and selectivity?

 After preparing and characterizing a catalyst at micro scale (few mg only) it must be tested for its activity and selectivity for its intended reaction.
 If undesirable products are obtained, the catalyst can once again be prepared without having to spend a large amount of money.
-In other words, the EFFI microreactor allows testing of small quantities of catalysts that can yield a very effective and economic catalytic process.
+In other words, the FR series microreactors allows testing of small quantities of catalysts that can yield a very effective and economic catalytic process.

-Could you provide some examples of reaction types which the Effi Microactivity Reactor can accommodate?
+Could you provide some examples of reaction types which the FR-100 can accommodate?

-The most complicated reaction carried out by the EFFI microreactor is Fischer-Tropsch synthesis where the product is a mixture of two non-miscible liquids, water and hydrocarbons.
-The EFFI has the ability to separate the water from the hydrocarbons online.
+The most complicated reaction carried out by the FR-100 microreactor is Fischer-Tropsch synthesis where the product is a mixture of two non-miscible liquids, water and hydrocarbons.
+The FR-100 can separate the water from the hydrocarbons online.

-What are the main advantages of using the Effi Microactivity Reactor compared to conventional systems for collecting catalyst activity?
+What are the main advantages of using the FR-100 compared to conventional systems for collecting catalyst activity?

-While other systems must collect product for days or even weeks before compositional analysis can be conducted, the EFFI allows the collection and analysis of product almost instantaneously.
+While other systems must collect product for days or even weeks before compositional analysis can be conducted, the FR-100 allows the collection and analysis of product almost instantaneously.
 This means that the initial activity and all subsequent activity is monitored and used for kinetic studies.
-Collecting products on line allows the operator to follow the activity and selectivity of the catalyst as a function of analysis time.
+Collecting products online allows the operator to follow the activity and selectivity of the catalyst as a function of analysis time.

-Could you outline the two different dual reactor configurations which are available?
+Could you outline the different reactor configurations which are available?

-The second option, the EFFI TWIN, differs from the EFFI DUO by adding an extra six way valve to the system.
-This allows the same operation as the EFFI DUO with the added ability to regenerate the spent catalyst on one reactor while the other performs standard activity testing.
+Finally, the third option, the FR-200, features two furnaces and two reactors which can be operated in parallel or in series.
+This allows the same operation as the FR-100 with the added ability to regenerate the spent catalyst on one reactor while the other performs standard activity testing.

-Does the Effi Microreactor comes with any optional features?
+Does the Micromeritics Flow Reactor comes with any optional features?

-The EFFI reactor can be updated to run with many different possible configurations.
+The FR series can be updated to run with many different possible configurations.
 For example, if a reaction requires liquid reactants it is advisable to flow the liquid from the bottom of the reactor instead of from the top.
-Adding a six way valve to reverse the flow ensures complete wetting of the catalyst bed.
+Adding a six-way valve to reverse the flow ensures complete wetting of the catalyst bed.

 Additionally, adding a calibrated volume loop with a selection valve allows for characterization of the catalyst at high pressure by the pulse chemisorption technique.
 This option is called the Micro Catalyst Characterization and Testing Center (MCCTC).